Lithops gracilidelineata Dinter

-Lithops gracilidelineata is a lovely species with paired leaves.
-It is generally distinguished by its pale white color, fine reticulation of facial markings, and rugose top surface.
-The bodies are round to mostly elliptic, with a flat surface, up to 2 inches (5 cm) tall, and up to 1.6 inches (4 cm) wide.
-The upper surface of the leaves is pale grayish-white, pearl grey, pale milky bluish, yellowish or pinkish grey with red-brown lines or dots.
+Lithops gracilidelineata is a dwarf succulent distinguished by its pale white color, fine reticulation of facial markings, and rugose top surface.
+The bodies of paired leaves are round to mostly elliptic, with a flat surface, up to 2 inches (5 cm) tall and up to 1.6 inches (4 cm) wide.
+The top surface is pale grayish-white, pearl grey, pale milky bluish, yellowish or pinkish grey with red-brown lines or dots.
 Flowers are yellow, up to 1.8 inches (4.5 cm) in diameter, and emerge from the fissure between the leaves.

 USDA hardiness zones 10a to 11b: from 30 °F (−1.1 °C) to 50 °F (+10 °C).

 How to Grow and Care

 These plants develop a new set of leaves every year, with new leaves emerging in the fall and growing through the winter and into the summer.
-In late summer, Lithops will go dormant, and water should be severely restricted to prevent bursting leaves.
-The flowers appear near the end of summer or fall, first showing up as a small bud forcing its way between the leaves and growth will begin again.
+Lithops will go dormant in late summer, and water should be severely restricted to prevent bursting leaves.
+The flowers appear near the end of summer or fall, first showing up as a small bud forcing its way between the leaves, and growth will begin again.
 It's safe to water during this period.
 Heading into the winter, the leaves will still be growing, but you should stop watering, even as the older leaves shrivel up and encase the new growth.
 In the spring, it's safe to begin lightly watering again as the plant begins to grow again, heading toward its summer dormancy period and the emergence of new leaves in the fall.

 Lithops are very slow-growing, small plants, making them ideal as houseplants (once you get the hang of their watering schedule).
 Older plants form attractive clumps of "pebbles" in their pots, which are highly prized.
 In general, plants should only be repotted if there are cultural problems (soggy soil) or the plant has outgrown its dish container, which will only happen every several years.